molecules/ThingsIdoLikeAboutPerl6/README.md

 11. `shell` and `run`
 12. Extract multiple items from an array at a time `for @array -> $var1, $var2 { }`

+And dozens of little things that just make programming so much pleasanter than other languages.
+Perl 6 is much more declarative than any other language that I've worked with.

 Other things that I really like, even though I haven't yet used them: